 Jean Cecil Frick is a veteran of the private, public and non-profit sectors driven by helping individuals and organizations achieve their goals.
-She has built a career in Washington, DC and South Carolina by giving expert advice and building trusted relationships.
+She has built a career in Washington, DC and South Carolina by giving invaluable advice and building trusted relationships.

 Jean Cecil worked in the highest levels of government, serving in the George W. Bush Administration as a Senate liaison in the White House Office of Legislative Affairs and as a legislative specialist for Vice President Cheney’s Senate Office on Capitol Hill.
 After her time at the White House, Jean Cecil worked in government affairs for medical device manufacturer Boston Scientific.
 Jean Cecil began her career in Washington, DC working for U.S. Senator Jim DeMint.